-Ms. Sanders was a Senior Committee Counsel for both the United States House of Representatives and Senate Committees on Homeland Security.
+Ms. Sanders was a Senior Committee Counsel for both the House of Representatives and Senate Committees on Homeland Security.
 In those roles, she focused on oversight of disaster response and recovery programs, cybersecurity, and critical infrastructure protection.
 She studied security and defense-civilian coordination in the European Union Visitor’s Program.
 Her work also included overseeing the first ever Congressional report on the impacts of regulation on security and response capacity and leading an investigation into nepotism and mismanagement at a federal agency.

-Other examples from her body of work which include: coordinating with industry and ensuring the inclusion of ethnic and linguistic minorities in the Deepwater Horizon policy response, reconciling property and border issues in Haiti, and assisting with direct assistance to home and business owners recovering from Hurricane Maria.
-She continues her advocacy and direct response work as a ''grey shirt'' with Team Rubicon and remains an active member of the UNDP consultants roster.
+A native of New Orleans, Ms. Sanders' advocacy and disaster response and recovery work evolved from her personal experiences as a Hurricane Katrina survivor.
+She began as an advocate with Law Students for Government Accountability immediately after the storm.
+Her professional response work also includes ensuring the inclusion of ethnic and linguistic minorities in the Deepwater Horizon policy response, reconciling property and border issues in Haiti and providing direct assistance to home and business owners recovering from Hurricane Maria.
+She continues her advocacy and direct response work as a "grey shirt" or volunteer with Team Rubicon.
+Professor Sanders remains an active member of the UNDP consultants roster.

-Ms. Sanders received her degrees from the University of Miami, the Catholic University of America, Harvard Law School and University College London.
+Professor Sanders received her degrees from the University of Miami, the Catholic University of America, Harvard Law School and University College London.